utkarshpratap2002/learnedinDITISS/fcn-docs/day6/day6.md

 ### Cisco Commands

+Let's start with **Routing** commands, which we'll see *how to configure, how to see the interfaces, and how to check what it the next networking device our router is connected to*.

 - `show interface` *interface* - The message `GigabitEthernet0/0 is down, line protocol is down`, note that the first on **down** explicates the **physical** layer problem that has to be resolved, and another **down** says that there is problem in **Data link** Layer.
   - One major problem can be seen if there is a **physical** *up* and **data link** *down*, now that is the one which means that there is problem with the service, meaning there is some kind of mismatch, either **Clocking** or **Encpasulation**, or **Keepalives**
   - Another situation is the one below, as if you didn't specifued the `no shutdown` you'll get **administratively down**